 3.9.
 Osteogenic differentiation of osteoblasts

 In this experiment, levels of three typical osteogenic markers – collagen I (COLI), bone alkaline phosphate (bALP), and osteocalcin (OC) in hFOB 1.19 cells were evaluated using ELISA tests (Fig. 10 a, b, c).
 In the case of COLI produced by osteoblasts cultured on PS, Cur_WPI25_HAp, and Cur_WPI35_HAp biomaterials, it was demonstrated that its levels were almost the same during the whole duration of the experiment (Fig. 10 a).
-Thus, no significant differences between investigated samples and also between tested time intervals were observed.
+Thus, no significant differences between investigated samples or between tested time intervals were observed.
 In contrast, significant differences in bALP levels were noted (Fig. 10 b).
 Primarily, it was observed that despite the increasing duration of the experiment, the levels of this marker in cells cultured on both polymer-ceramic scaffolds were significantly lower (P < 0.05) compared to amounts of bALP secreted by osteoblasts grown on PS.
 Moreover, it was found that the activity of bALP in cells cultured on PS significantly increased from day 7 to 14 (from 60.56 ± 6.97 pg/mL to 85.25 ± 6.69 pg/mL, P < 0.05), and then declined to 44.25 ± 13.56 pg/mL (P < 0.05 between results obtained after 14 and 21 days incubation).
 In contrast, the highest bALP levels (approx. 22 pg/mL) in cells grown on both scaffolds were detected on the 7th day of experiment.
 Next, the amount of bALP secreted by osteoblasts cultured on biomaterials was constantly decreasing.
 In turn, hFOB 1.19 cells cultured on PS and investigated scaffolds exhibited similar tendency to synthesize OC (Fig. 10 c) – levels of this marker increased along with the extension of the duration of the experiment.
 On the 21st day, the amounts of OC synthesized by cells cultured on PS, Cur_WPI25_HAp, and Cur_WPI35_HAP were 20.61 ± 1.76 ng/mL, 17.58 ± 2.02 ng/mL, and 21.31 ± 2.44 ng/mL.
-Thus, level of OC in cells cultured on the Cur_WPI35_HAp biomaterial was slightly higher compared to amounts of this protein produced by osteoblasts grown on PS and the Cur_WPI25_HAp scaffold.
+Thus, the level of OC in cells cultured on the Cur_WPI35_HAp biomaterial was slightly higher compared to the amounts of this protein produced by osteoblasts grown on PS and the Cur_WPI25_HAp scaffold.
 In order to confirm the quantitative data, the immunofluorescence staining of collagen I and osteocalcin in cells was performed on day 21 (Fig. 11).
-Hence, it was clearly shown that osteoblasts cultured on both PS (control) as well as on Cur_WPI25_HAp and Cur_WPI35_HAp scaffolds produced high amounts of aforementioned proteins, which indicated that the results obtained from ELISA tests are in good correlation with confocal microscope observations.
+Hence, it was clearly shown that osteoblasts cultured on both PS (control) as well as on Cur_WPI25_HAp and Cur_WPI35_HAp scaffolds produced high amounts of the aforementioned proteins, which indicated that the results obtained from ELISA tests are in good correlation with confocal microscope observations.